 We will be using the Canvas system (canvas.njit.edu).
 All class information (including this syllabus) will be posted there.
-You can post questions (and answers) there, and I will post occasional updates.
+I will post announcements on Canvas as needed.

 If you have a personal issue that you wish to bring to my attention (for example if you want to inquire about your grade, or inform me that you need to miss class due to illness) you should email or call me, or speak to me in person.
 For other communications, you should use Canvas (for example, questions on homework or what will be on the exam).